jemysh007/jemysh007/programming/Python.md

 ## 5. **Tuples**

 ### 5.1 **Accessing Tuple Elements**

+You can access elements in a tuple using indexing.

 ```python
 my_tuple = (1, 2, 3)
 print(my_tuple[0])  # Outputs: 1
 ```

 ### 5.2 **Immutability of Tuples**

+Tuples are immutable, meaning their elements cannot be changed.

 ```python
 # You cannot change an element in a tuple
 # my_tuple[0] = 10  # This will raise an error